Naomi Bashkansky: Education

+Chess career

 Bashkansky won first place in the 2016 World Schools Chess Championship in Sochi, and became the 2017 North American Junior Girls Under 20 Champion in Dallas, Texas.

 Bashkansky won the US All-Girls National Chess Championships U10 (in 2013) and U12 (in 2015).
 She tied for first place in the 2013 Pan-American Youth Chess Championship in Brazil, in the Girls U10 category.
 In 2018 Bashkansky won the North American All Girls Championship.